 Celebrating Labor Day with the Stars and Stripes

-Labor Day is often thought to be a celebration of the final days of the summer season, but this Federal holiday is actually meant to honor the contributions of American workers towards our country’s strength and prosperity.
+Labor Day is often thought to be a celebration of the final days of the summer season.
+However, Labor Day actually celebrates and honors the contributions of American workers towards our country's strength and prosperity.
 Labor Day is unique because it honors the accomplishments of the American people in the working class, while other national holidays commemorate victories or defeats in battle or remember the lives sacrificed.
 We pay respect to other hard-working Americans on Labor Day by flying the great symbol of our country.

 The History of Labor Day